-- Flowers in April to May, leaves in January to December. - On mountain grasslands, also lowland woods; to 10cm, in patches. - Combination of distinct veins on petals and the trifoliate leaves hanging downward make this plant distinctive.
+- Flowers in April to May, leaves in January to December. - Mostly in lowland woods but also on montane grasslands and limestone pavement; to 10cm, in patches. - Combination of distinct veins on petals, with trifoliate leaves, often hanging downward, make this plant distinctive.